-Martin Marietta Materials, Inc. Benefit Plan Committee Martin Marietta Materials, Inc. Performance Sharing Plan Raleigh, NC
+Martin Marietta Materials, Inc. Benefit Plan Committee Martin Marietta Savings and Investment Plan Raleigh, NC

-We have audited the accompanying statements of net assets available for benefits of the Martin Marietta Materials, Inc. Performance Sharing Plan (the "Plan") as of December 31, 2013 and 2012, and the related statement of changes in net assets available for benefits for the year ended December 31, 2013.
+We have audited the accompanying statements of net assets available for benefits of the Martin Marietta Savings and Investment Plan (the "Plan"), formerly known as the Martin Marietta Materials, Inc. Savings and Investment Plan, as of December 31, 2014 and 2013, and the related statement of changes in net assets available for benefits for the year ended December 31, 2014.
 These financial statements are the responsibility of Martin Marietta Materials, Inc., as Plan administrator.
 Our responsibility is to express an opinion on these financial statements based on our audits.